 (Students are notified in writing by the Financial Aid Office of the documents needed to complete verification.)

-- Student’s federal income tax return transcript from the prior year
+- Student’s federal income tax return transcript from the prior, prior year (two years ago)

-- Parents’ federal income tax return transcript from prior year (for dependent students)
+- Parents’ federal income tax return transcript from prior, prior year (two years ago for dependent students)

-- Spouse’s income tax return transcript for prior year (for married independent students)
+- Spouse’s income tax return transcript for prior, prior year (two years ago for married independent students)

-- Parents’ W-2 form(s) from prior year (for dependent students)
+- Parents’ W-2 form(s) from prior, prior year (two years ago for dependent students)

-- Spouse’s W-2 form(s) from prior year (for married independent students)
+- Spouse’s W-2 form(s) from prior, prior year (two years ago for married independent students)